What benefits am I eligible for?

 When will I get my insurance card(s)?

 Aetna: You will receive your insurance card in the mail by July 1.
 (Note: Not all employees will get new ID cards.
 Only new hires, those with dependent changes, those with name changes, and those with network changes will be mailed an ID card).
-You can also download a digital version of your card from your Aetna.com account.
+You can also download a digital version of your card from your Aetna account online.

-Delta Dental: Register or Log in to your account at www.deltadentalco.com (Please use your SSN, not your employee ID, when registering).
-Download and print your e-card.
-A card will not be mailed to you.
+Delta Dental: Register or login to your Delta Dental Account (use your social security number, not your employee ID, when registering).
+Download and print your e-card, if a card is needed.
+A card will not be mailed to you. *Most dental offices do not require a card and are able to verify your insurance with your social security number.

 Do I need to enroll in the Sick Leave Bank?